bringauto/latex-references-manager/README.md

 - URLs are not validated at build time; if a link is broken, update `references.tex` accordingly.
 - If a URL contains LaTeX-sensitive characters, prefer `\url{\getextref{...}}` or escape as needed.

+## Reference naming and path requirements

+### Reference naming rules

+- Use only alphanumeric characters and underscores
+- Names are case-sensitive

+### Path requirements

+- Must be relative to project root
+- Cannot contain spaces or special characters
+- Forward slashes must be used as path separators

 ## Configuration

 Edit `references_config.tex` at the repository root to change behavior: